php-ru/symfony-docs-ru/messenger.rst

 .. note::

-    In order to use Symfony's built-in AMQP transport, you will need the Serializer Component.
-Ensure that it is installed with:
+    In order to use Symfony's built-in AMQP transport, you will need the AMQP PHP extension and the Serializer Component.
+Ensure that they are installed with:

     .. code-block:: terminal

-        $ composer require symfony/serializer-pack
+        $ composer require symfony/amqp-pack

 Routing
 -------